CrowdStrike Pricing 2026

 - Free tier: Yes

 CrowdStrike offers 4 pricing tiers: Free Trial, Falcon Go, Falcon Pro, Falcon Enterprise.
-Standard paid plans include Free Trial at $0/month, Falcon Go at $59.99/month, Falcon Pro at $99.99/month.
+A free plan is available.
+Paid plans include Falcon Go at $59.99/month, Falcon Pro at $99.99/month, Falcon Enterprise at $184.99/month.
 The Falcon Go plan is small organizations.

 Compared to other cybersecurity software, CrowdStrike is positioned at the mid-market price point.